 Performance reports are due from units on following dates:

-For more information on how rural loading and PICS funding can be used and find out more about college payment process, please view the College Rural Loading Guidelines document and PICS Management Guidelines document.
+For more information on how rural loading and PICS funding can be used and find out more about college payment process, please view the College Rural Support Loading Guidelines document and PICS Management Guidelines document.

 For a training post to be eligible for STP funding the post must be based in either: